• Skip to primary navigation

 Lake Newell (near Brooks)

 If you’re looking for the warmest lake in Alberta, or you’re looking for lakes near Calgary, Lake Newell is an amazing choice for a summer’s day.
-This man-made lake near the city of Brooks is known for its camping spots, terrific fishing, and fantastic place to hang out in the sun and lay on the beach all day.
+This man-made lake near the city of Brooks is known for its camping spots, terrific fishing, and as a fantastic place to hang out in the sun and lay on the beach all day.
 Make a day trip out of it, or better yet, spend a few days camping in the area to fully enjoy the relaxing days in the sun and on the water.

 Boating on Lake Newell